SGNIC

 It is a common industry practice to show the contact details of a domain name through the WHOIS record.
 While SGNIC do follow the industry practice, sensitive data such as the NRIC number of a registrant are not displayed.
 It has also been SGNIC's policy since 1 Jun 2005 to mask the email addresses and phone numbers created under the Registrant Contact, Administrative Contact and Billing Contact fields to curb spamming.
 The only exception is the Technical Contact field as the disclosure of full contact details are necessary to allow for quick resolution of technical problems which can be highly time-sensitive.

-Who do I contact when I need to update my contact information?
+What should I do if I need to update my contact information?

-You may refer to your registrar to update your contact information.
+You may reach out to your registrar to update your contact information.

 Renewal